DUX Duroplast Double Pencil Sharpener

 View "Full Pricing Table" below for details including case sizes and volume pricing.

 Now you can BUILD YOUR OWN CASE with a mix of colors and still get full case pricing!
 If you want to mix and match items within a case, please fill in your roll or case 'Quantity' and then select 'Mix' for your 'Color' choice.
 You will specify the colors breakdown after you click 'Add to Cart'.

 $ Price/photo will update once Color & Size chosen.

 Before ordering, please read the "Product Description & Specs" tab content for more information about this item.

-Item is expected in approximately 14 day(s)
+The following are expected in approximately 14 day(s):

 DUX Duroplast Double Pencil Sharpener is made of Duroplast (Bakelite) and is great to have on hand to accommodate standard and larger size pencils.
 Duroplast was the material used to produce the body of the Trabant peoples car, manufactured in East Germany until the fall of the Berlin Wall.
 DUX, the oldest German brand for high quality pencil sharpeners was established in 1908 and to this day continues production in Geretsried, Bavaria.

 * Multiple cases may be shipped per package in order to minimize the charge for shipping.